yinfuyuan/docker-lnmp/README.md

 If you run on a mac, please reference https://docs.docker.com/docker-for-mac/osxfs/#namespaces share you mount directory.

- really want your feedback when you have Iproblems encountered during use.
+I really want your feedback when you have problems encountered during use.

 ## Dependencies